If you desire maximum tooth whitening as quickly as possible, Zoom!® whitening is an effective procedure that can be performed in the dental office.

 The bleaching agent in tooth whitening treatments is peroxide.
 Peroxides for whitening teeth vary in strength.
 When they are made for use at home, they have to be kept a little weak, because peroxide is irritating to the gums.
 However, when we do the bleaching in our office, we have a more controlled situation than you have at home.
 We apply a protective coating to your gums for the duration of the appointment, which allows us to use a much more concentrated form of peroxide.
 In addition, we apply a special lamp that is focused on your teeth to further accelerate the process.
 The end result is that your teeth can be dramatically whiter in just one appointment.

-About the Zoom Whitening Procedure
+Zoom Whitening Procedure

 1. First, retractors are placed to hold your lips away from your teeth so that the bleaching light can shine on them.